 Customers only see a fraction of what’s needed to make a FinTech product work smoothly.
 If you’re new to the game, competition is fierce, investor pressure is high, and a banking license is expensive.
 If you’re already established, it can be daunting to keep up with the market’s fast pace and integrate agile development processes into your company’s legacy systems.

-In FinTech, it’s common to outsource development to a partner with technical competencies while you focus on the legal and compliance hurdles that come with the territory.
+When building FinTech products, it’s common to outsource development to a partner with technical competencies while you focus on the legal and compliance hurdles that come with the territory.
 While this has the advantage of freeing up your time and resources to focus on other things, it’s important not to rush through the selection process—especially if this involves building your new venture’s tech stack from the ground up.

 You want to know that your partner has everything you need before agreeing to work with them.
 This can include checking that their security procedures are in place, asking them to use your own hardware for testing and development, or even spending some time together to build up the team vibe.
-Treat this process like recruiting for your own team: the more transparent things are early on, the fewer bad surprises you’ll face going down the line.
+Treat this process like recruiting for your own team: the more transparent things are early on, the fewer nasty surprises you’ll face going down the line.

-Balance functionality with compliance.
+Best Practices for Building Fintech Products: #2: Balance functionality with compliance.

 Challenger banks like N26 or Revolut, for example, have all built great UX/UI that makes it easy to use their services in just a few clicks.
 While the end result might feel effortless, making a FinTech product run smoothly requires hard work behind the scenes.
 If you’re looking to shake up the market, make sure your backend meets security standards, but don’t forget to focus on your frontend, either.
 This is often the trickiest part, as onboarding for digital banks takes place entirely online.
-You’ll need to strike a delicate balance between compliance, security, and usability in order to stand out from the competition.
+When building FinTech products you’ll need to strike a delicate balance between compliance, security, and usability in order to stand out from the competition.

 The same applies to your tech stack.
 No programming language is better or more secure than any other.
 Choosing a language for your FinTech product should come down to what works best for you, and how it enables you to meet your business goals while keeping security airtight.
-For example, we used Golang in our work with solarisBank, which provides a banking API to businesses, but this language is also used by companies like Monzo, a customer-facing challenger bank with very different backend needs.
+For example, we used Golang in our work with Solarisbank, which provides a banking API to businesses, but this language is also used by companies like Monzo, a customer-facing challenger bank with very different backend needs.
 The secret to unlocking a programming language’s power is simply a development team that knows what they’re doing.

 Another thing to keep in mind is quality assurance.
 Fines are so high for issues like money laundering that any missteps can lead to bankruptcy, especially for newcomers.
 So it’s important to have the partner developing your product test for security holes throughout the development process, to ensure that no significant risks have escaped anyone’s attention.